rectorphp/getrector-com/resources/blog/posts/2024/2024-02-15-how-to-upgrace-phalcon-project.md

 ## Migrate to Symfony/Laravel

-Since migration to Symfony/Laravel isis requested so often that we have a boilerplate ready, and can fill in edge cases specific toto your project.
+Since migration to Symfony/Laravel is requested so often that we have a boilerplate ready, and can fill in edge cases specific toto your project.

 We mainly handle these migrations behind NDA, but we can share some stories: